 - Consultation on the attack vector which caused the attack and preventative methods

-- Compliance program that screens the bitcoin wallet for links to sanctioned entities
+- Up-to-date sanction compliance program that screens the bitcoin wallet for links to sanctioned entities

 - Digital currency readily available to facilitate the ransom payment expeditiously

 - Modification of non-functioning or poorly-functioning decryption programs that are causing delays in decrypting your files